 • The comprehensiveness of data: All required components should be captured in the record and imply that the chart is complete.
 Missing pages or records slow the progress of the review.

-• Consistency of information in the medical record: The consistency of a medical record refers to the fact that the data are reliable and that the integrity of data has not been corrupted regardless of how often or in what way the data have been retrieved, viewed, stored, or processed.
+• Consistency of information in the medical record: The consistency in documentation of a medical record refers to the fact that the data are reliable and that the integrity of data has not been corrupted regardless of how often or in what way the data have been retrieved, viewed, stored, or processed.

 Challenges in Clinical Documentation